 - 1. In the event of an absence due to illness or unforeseen emergency, a student is expected to personally notify the Clinical Preceptor or their designee, of their absence as outlined in Policy and Procedure 03, Clinical Attendance and as outlined in the student's orientation to the clinical site. - 2.
-If a student fails to notify the Clinical Preceptor or designee of their absence as outlined in Policy and Procedure 03, Clinical Attendance, and as outlined in the orientation to the clinical site, the absence will be considered an unexcused absence and 10 demerit points will be deducted from the student's grade for that clinical practicum. - 3.
+If a student fails to notify the Clinical Preceptor or designee of their absence as outlined in Policy and Procedure 03, Clinical Attendance, unexcused absence may result in a ten (10) point demerit for that semester. - 3.
 Unexcused absences must be made up prior to the start of the next semester, at a time agreed upon by the student, the Clinical Preceptor and Clinical Coordinator. - 4.
 A student who fails to make up an unexcused absence before the start of the next semester will receive a grade of incomplete for that clinical practicum and will not be allowed to progress to the next clinical practicum course. - 5.
 In the event of a severe illness or accident in which the student is physically unable to notify the Clinical Preceptor, or designee, of their absence, the absence will not be considered an unexcused absence.